Koolwiza/Bot-12/support/common-errors.md

 I am only familiar with using windows so if anyone else knows how to do so using mac/linux, let me know ;)

-- Open Windows Powershell using Administrator, and `cd` to your directory.
+- Open Windows Powershell as Administrator, and `cd` to your directory.
 - Type the command `npm install windows-build-tools --vs2015 --global`

 Afer this, you should be able to run the bot/install enmap